Adding and removing shaper repeatedly causing interface crash

 A reliable work-around I use is to first Disable/Uncheck & Apply then finally "Remove" the queue and I get no crashes.
 If Remove is the first action taken on an active queue, my web GUI cbecomes inaccessible, though it did return once after about 3 minutes.

-#4 Updated by Kill Bill almost 4 years ago
+#4 Updated by Kill Bill over 4 years ago

 Considering there's been zero progress here solving the core issue... the Remove Shaper button should be either inactive as long as there's an active queue on the interface, or it should be smart enough to do what's stated in the above comment itself before removing the shaper.
 This bug is completely unacceptable with remotely managed boxes.